Abhishek-K-Anand/FUTURE_DS_02/README.md

 ---

 ## 🔍 Objective
-- To find tickets that were auto-closed after no reply for many days
-- To check open tickets that were never answered by the support team
-- To understand common issues in resolved tickets
+- Identify common ticket types and subjects
+- Analyze response and resolution times
+- Understand how age groups and support channels affect ticket handling
 - To suggest ways to make the support process faster and easier for customers
+- Suggest practical solutions like chatbots and improved help sections

 ---

 ## 📊 Key Visuals
 The project includes simple and clear graphs like:

+- Average Satisfaction Rating Across Age Groups for Resolved Tickets
+- Ticket Status Distribution
+- Customer Issues by Gender and Age Group
+- Types of Issues Reported by Different Age Groups
-- Ticket closing time trends
+- Status Distribution for Ticket Type Issue
-- Problems faced by elderly users
-- Delay vs resolution time graphs
-- Ticket priority vs customer ratings
+- Ticket Priority Breakdown by Ticket Type
-- Ticket status and channel performance charts

 ---